What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 • Bank Appraisal: Mandatory for Mortgage Loans: Required whenever you apply for a mortgage loan to purchase a property.
 The lender selects and pays for the appraiser according to their internal guidelines.

-• Alternatives for non-mortgage situations: Not suitable for situations where a mortgage is not involved, such as estate planning, tax assessment appeals, or selling a property privately.
+• Alternatives for non-mortgage situations: Not suitable for situations where a mortgage appraisal is not involved, such as estate planning, tax assessment appeals, or selling a property privately.

 • Real Estate Appraisal: Versatile for Diverse Needs: Useful in various situations beyond mortgage lending, offering greater flexibility and catering to specific requirements.